 Student eligibility requirements for initial enrollment in college credit dual enrollment courses must include a 3.0 unweighted cumulative high school grade point average and the minimum score on a common placement test adopted by the State Board of Education.
-For more information on Dual Enrollment and Early Admission visit our website at Chipola.edu or contact 718-2248.
+For more information on Dual Enrollment and Early Admission visit our website at Chipola.edu.